Be What You Are

-Be What You Are is a soul album by the Staple Singers, released on December 8, 1973.
+Be What You Are is a soul album by the Staple Singers, released in September 1973.
 It reached number 13 on the Billboard Top Soul LPs chart.
 The first single, "Be What You Are", fared poorly; however, the follow-up, "If You're Ready (Come Go with Me)", was a top ten hit, peaking at number nine on the Billboard Hot 100 and number one on the R&B Singles chart.
 The third single, "Touch a Hand, Make a Friend" charting at number 23 on the Hot 100 and number three on the R&B chart in 1974.

+Guitarist Jimmy Page played acoustic and electric guitars as well as a solo on the last song, "Heaven."
+Stax engineer Terry Manning was a friend of Page's and worked on Led Zeppelin III.